Local heritage list

 The list includes a wide variety of structures, from houses, school buildings and chapels to war memorials, telephone boxes and cast-iron finger posts.

-To find out why you can read the Outcome of nominations for the Local Heritage List.
+To find out why you can read the outcome of nominations for the Local Heritage List.

 If your property is included on the list, this does not restrict your permitted development rights, however, its inclusion will be considered as a material planning consideration.
-This means that when you apply for planning permission, the significance of the building will be taken into account as part of the decision making process, to ensure that future proposals continue to preserve what is special about the asset.
+This means that when you apply for planning permission, the significance of the building will be taken into account as part of the decision making process to ensure that future proposals continue to preserve what is special about the asset.

 If you think there is a historic building or other structure worthy of note in the district, then you can suggest that it might be included in the next edition of our local heritage list.